RSS-charity-datathon-2024/.github/profile/README.md

 Similar to hackathons, a datathon is an event where participants gather to solve practical problems through the application of data science tools and techniques, by working together in teams to generate insights and potential solutions.
 These events create a special sense of purpose to achieve something greater collectively in a relatively short space of timethat often emerge when working intensely in a time-bound setting.
 Participants will present their work and findings at the end.
-If you’re passionate about tackling interesting challenges met by UK charities, a Datathon is for you.
+If you’re passionate about tackling interesting challenges met by UK charities, a datathon is for you.

 ### How is the datathon organized?
 There are a few key components: